vanetlabiitj/For_split/README.md

 Second, establish serial pipeline connection between them using socket programming.

-Third, In code files put the ip address of next raspberrypi in pipeline for transfering the output for next forward-forward pass.
+Third, In code files put the ip address of next raspberry pi in pipeline for transfering the output for next forward-forward pass.

-All datasets used is publicly available online.
+All datasets used is publicly available online, download them and put on the first (holding input layer) raspberry pi device.
+For peer-to-peer learning, swap the layers accordingly wherever data is available.